 A Classic Iceland Golden Circle Tour includes stops at three major attractions: a spouting geyser, a gushing waterfall and exposed tectonic plates.
 The standard Golden Circle Day Tour takes about 6 hours.

 The tour we chose, however, included 4 Golden Circle stops.
 In addition to the three main attractions, we also visited a unique greenhouse (where they also stable Icelandic horses).
 With the extra stop, this Golden Circle Tour route takes about 8 hours.

-Pro Tip: At the end of the post, we include a helpful Iceland Golden Circle Map – as well as tips on what you will need for your day of discovery!
+Pro Tip: At the end of the post, we include a link to a helpful Iceland Golden Circle Map – as well as tips on what you will need for your day of discovery!

 Reykjavik Golden Circle Tour